seatable/seatable-api-php/docs/Base/Api/ColumnsApi.md

 Update Column

 Allows various changes of the column: name, column_type, freeze/unfreeze, resize, etc... `op_type` is required.
 The following options are available: - rename_column - modify_column_type - resize_column - move_column - freeze_column (eventuell weglassen) `column` is the name or `key` of the target column. `new_column_type` is the new type of the target column.
 For a list of column type params refer to the SeaTable API Parameter.
-Get more information about columns and column types in [Models](https://api.seatable.io/reference/models).
+For further information on column types, check the page [Models](https://api.seatable.io/reference/models).

 ### Example